coderaiser/putout/packages/operator-add-args/README.md

 ## API

-If you want to create `putout plugin` that will add-argument variables according to your needs just:
+If you want to create `putout plugin` that will add `args` according to your needs just:

 ```js
 const {operator} = require('putout');